 At Marino Eye Care, we strive to provide comprehensive, primary eye care for the whole family.
 Preventative and routine eye exams are important to maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by a licensed optometrist.
-By diagnosing eye and vision conditions early on, Dr. Marino is able provide treatment options and in many cases restore or prevent vision loss.
+By diagnosing eye and vision conditions early on, Dr. Marino, Dr. Pedroletti, and Dr. Cifuentes are able to provide treatment options and in many cases restore or prevent vision loss.
 The American Optometric Association recommends yearly eye and vision exams, depending on whether you are at-risk or not.

 Eye Exam and Consultation

-During an eye exam, Dr. Vanessa Marino will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
+During an eye exam, our doctors will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
 Family history and previous eye or vision conditions will also be discussed during this part of the examination.
-Dr. Marino will consider this information when determining any treatments or recommendations.
+Dr. Marino, Dr. Pedroletti, and Dr. Cifuentes will consider this information when determining any treatments or recommendations.

 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
-Our Miami optometrist provides regular vision acuity test as part of a comprehensive eye exam.
-Dr. Marino will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
+Our doctors provide regular vision acuity test as part of a comprehensive eye exam.
+They will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
-Depending on the results of your vision test, Dr. Marino may prescribe corrective glasses, contacts, or eye exercises.
+Depending on the results of your vision test, Dr. Marino, Dr. Pedroletti, and Dr. Cifuentes may prescribe corrective glasses, contacts, or eye exercises.

 Eye Function Testing

 In addition to vision testing, an eye exam in our Miami office includes testing eye functionality.
-Dr. Marino performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
+Our doctors perform several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
-The test results enable Dr. Marino to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.
+The test results enable our physicians to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.

-As part of a comprehensive eye exam, Dr. Marino examines the overall health of the eye through a visual examination and tonometry.
-Dr. Marino evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
+As part of a comprehensive eye exam, our doctors examine the overall health of the eye through a visual examination and tonometry.
+Dr. Marino, Dr. Pedroletti, and Dr. Cifuentes evaluate eye health by visually inspecting the eye and eyelids using magnification and a bright light.
 To examine the internal structures of the eye, we may dilate the pupils.
 Increased eye pressure may be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
-After completing these short tests, Dr. Marino reviews the results and discusses an treatments with you.
-Contact us at (305) 233-2040 today to schedule a comprehensive eye exam.
+After completing these short tests, our doctors review the results and discuss treatment options with you.